 Who is Melanie Hunter Yell?

-I know who Mel is!
-She’s my business Partner.
-But we thought you might like to learn a bit more about us.
-Why we live this lifestyle and what's driven our passion for our horses and our sport.
-So we interviewed each other!
+Well thats me!
+But I thought you might like to learn a bit more about me.
+Why I live this lifestyle and what's driven my passion for our horses and our sport.

 So what’s your discipline and why?